Q If the value of my home falls, should I reduce my home insurance coverage?

-With the housing market cooling off around the country, your home may be worth less than when you bought it and insured it.
-Since you may have bought insurance for a house with a higher market value, you may be thinking you should reduce your insurance coverage and save some money.
-But before you get home insurance quotes, remember that home insurance isn’t meant to compensate you for your home’s original price, but rather its current replacement cost.
+If you bought insurance for a house with a higher market value and then the value dropped, you may be thinking you should reduce your insurance coverage to save money.
+But before you get a new quote, remember that home insurance is meant to cover current replacement costs, not your home's original price.

-- Be aware new building codes may make it more expensive for you to rebuild your home.
+Be aware new building codes may make it more expensive for you to rebuild your home.
 New standards may require changes in your home design or building materials, both of which can cost more.
-Also, many municipalities change their building codes, after a disaster.
-Some insurers include full building-code coverage.
-If you policy doesn’t provide this protection, you can increase your coverage by buying an endorsement called a building-code upgrade.
+Also, many municipalities change their building codes after a disaster.